Small Business Collection Agency

 When Should a Small Business Hire a Collection Agency and Why Should Small Businesses Collect Their Debts Now?

 If the debtor is 1) unresponsive, 2) insolvent and isn’t making it a priority to pay you, or 3) refusing to pay because he or she is unsatisfied with your product/services, take action as soon as possible.
 As confirmed by Caine & Weiner, older debt is harder to collect!
 Within the first month, you’d have a 94% probability of retrieving payment.
 However, with every month that passes, you’ll notice that the likelihood of recovery drastically decreases, especially after the third month.
 The longer you wait, the lower your chances are of collecting.
 Older balances may be increasingly difficult to collect for a multitude of reasons: proof of delivery is unavailable, the debtor files bankruptcy, records have been misplaced, etc. The sooner you start working with a debt collection agency, the better your chances are of getting what’s owed to you.

 If someone owes you money, get a Quick Collection QuoteToday!

-How Do I Hire A Small Business Collection Agency?
+How To Hire The Best Small Business Collection Agency?